 - Computer-delivered IELTS: 5 and 7 days after your IELTS test.

 Scores are valid for two years.
-You can sit the IELTS exam as many times as you like.
+You can take the IELTS exam as many times as you like.
 The fee is at least 175£, and will vary somewhat, according to your location.

 It requires a lot to prepare for IELTS.
-Time and effort is up to you.
+Time and effort rely on you.
 GlobalExam can help with the organizing and the materials to become familiar with the IELTS exam’s format and question types.
 GlobalExam has an excellent platform to prepare with.

 What do we have for you?